 Paige Hines

-Paige Hines is a junior at the Orange County School of the Arts in the creative writing conservatory.
+Paige Hines is a senior at the Orange County School of the Arts in the creative writing conservatory.
 She enjoys all forms of writing, but in particular, she likes poetry and screenwriting.
 In her free time, she loves to read, spend time with friends, garden, and travel.

 Teacher